Alfred Gorham

 2nd Lt.
 Alfred M. Gorham (1920–2009)POW was a Tuskegee Airman from Waukesha, Wisconsin.
 He was the only Tuskegee Airman from Wisconsin, and he was a prisoner of war after his plane went down over Munich, Germany in World War II.

 Military service

 After joining the Army Air Force in 1942 Gorham became a pilot with the Tuskegee Airmen.
 He graduated from the Tuskegee University February 8, 1944.

-He saw action over Budapest Hungary and shot down two German Focke-Wulf 190 Fighters on August 3, 1944.
+He saw action over Budapest Hungary and shot down two German Focke-Wulf Fw 190 Fighters on August 3, 1944.

 In 1945 his P-51 had engine trouble over Munich, Germany and he bailed out.
 He was captured and held by the Germans until the end of the war.